Recruiting Older Volunteers: The Untapped Powerhouse Your Organisation Is Ignoring

 Digital-only recruitment

-While internet use among people aged 50–64 is broadly comparable to the general population, significant proportions of people aged 75 and over are not confident online users.
+While internet use among people aged 50–64 is broadly comparable to the general population, a significant proportion of people aged 75 and over are not confident online users.
 An organisation whose entire recruitment process is digital by default will systematically miss older volunteers.
 Offering telephone contact and in-person information events is not nostalgia.
 It is inclusion.

 Role designs that fail to match what people have to offer